-Are you the kind of person who loves to plan trips, map routes and book accommodation, even down to the food you’ll eat at every stop and the perfect song to match the landscape.
-If you consider yourself more spontaneous, the kind of person who routinely says, “I’m easy” when asked to make a decision, then find a friend who actually enjoys these activities (which you find banal at best) then enlist them to plan your road trip for you.
+Are you the kind of person who loves to plan trips, map routes and book accommodation, even down to the food you’ll eat at every stop and the perfect song to match the landscape?
+Then this ultimate guide to road trip supplies is exactly what you need.

 • Go off the grid but don’t get lost

-As handy as apps are, sometimes your phone service won’t be great out in remote areas or national parks, so bring an actual (gasp) paper map.
+As handy as apps are, sometimes your phone service isn’t great out in remote areas of national parks, so bring an actual (gasp) paper map.

 • Go off the grid but don’t get bored